Teaching English to Speakers of Other Languages

 a TESOL licensure minor;

-Completion of a minimum of a one-semester college-level foreign language course or its equivalent.
+Completion of a minimum of a one-semester college-level world language course or its equivalent.

 English Language Requirement: